facelessuser/coloraide/docs/src/markdown/color.md

 Color(d)
 ```

-If you need to control channel precision separately for a given channel, you can provide a list of precision where each
+If you need to control channel precision separately for a given channel, you can provide a list of `precision` and/or
-index in the list corresponds to the channel at that index.
-Omitted channels will assume default precision.
+`decimal` values where each index in the list corresponds to the channel at that index.
+Omitted channels will assume
+the default precision and `decimal` place rounding respectively.

 ```py play
 d = Color('purple').set('alpha', 0.75).convert('lab').to_dict(precision=[0, 0, 0, 3])